Nottingham-CTU/REDCap-Minimization/README.md

 7. Generate a unique random number for each allocation.
 8. Perform the randomization.
 This is done by ordering the allocations by minimization total and selecting the allocation with the smallest total.
-   * If the minimization totals are equal, the random numbers are used instead.
+   * If the minimization totals are equal, the random numbers from the previous step are used instead.
    * A separate **proportional list** of allocation codes (in which each code appears ratio times) is also generated, which is used for some of the random factors and the fake allocation.
 9. Apply the random factor, if applicable.
 The random factor will be applied for the specified